gmail unsubscribeemail managementproductivity

 • Spammers who ignore unsubscribe requests

-• Bulk unsubscribes - you must do one at a time
+• Bulk unsubscribes (you must do one at a time)

-The reality: Gmail's feature works great for compliant senders, but misses a lot of subscriptions and is painfully slow for bulk cleanup.
+The reality: Gmail's feature works great for compliant senders, but it misses a lot of subscriptions and is painfully slow for bulk cleanup.

 Step 1: Open the promotional email